 Boeing considering offering F-15EX jet to India

-US defence major Boeing is considering to offer its F-15EX fighter jets to the Indian Air Force and has sought a licence from the US authorities for its possible export to India.
-The move is seen as an attempt by Boeing to bag a USD 18 billion contract by IAF to procure 114 fighter jets.
+US defence major Boeing is considering to offer its F-15EX Eagle fighter jets to Indian Air Force and has sought a licence from the US authorities for its possible export to India.
+The move is seen as an attempt by Boeing to bag a USD 18 billion contract of the IAF to procure 114 fighter jets.

 Besides the contract by the IAF, Boeing is also eyeing Indian Navy's plan to procure 57 carrier-borne aircraft.
 "We continue to offer the F/A-18 Super Hornet to both the Indian Navy and Indian Air Force," the Boeing said.

-The company already announced that it was ready to set up manufacturing facilities for its F/A-18 Super Hornet aircraft if it bags the IAF contract.
+The company has already announced that it is ready to set up manufacturing facilities for its F/A-18 Super Hornet aircraft if it bags the IAF contract.
 In April last year, the Indian Air Force issued an RFI (Request for Information) or initial tender to acquire 114 jets.

 The top contenders for the deal include Lockheed's F-21, Boeing's F/A-18, Dassault Aviation's Rafale, the Eurofighter Typhoon, Russian aircraft MiG 35 and Saab's Gripen.
 In 2018, the Indian Navy kick-started the process to procure 57 multi-role combat aircraft for its carriers.